Estimate the mortgage amount that best fits your budget.

-That means it’s more important than ever to compare rates before selecting a lender.
+Whatever type of mortgage you’re looking for, in this environment, it’s more important than ever to compare rates before selecting a lender.

 How to get a mortgage

 Because a home is usually the biggest purchase a person makes, a mortgage is usually a household’s largest chunk of debt.
 Getting the best possible terms on your loan can mean a difference of hundreds of extra dollars in or out of your budget each month, and tens of thousands of dollars in or out of your pocket over the life of the loan.
-It is important to prepare for the mortgage application process to ensure you get the best rate and monthly payments within your budget.
+It's important to prepare for the mortgage application process to ensure you get the best rate and monthly payments within your budget.